CopperSpice API 2.0.0

 QProcess process;

-env.insert("TMPDIR", "C:\\MyApp\\temp"); // Add an environment variable
+data.insert("TMPDIR", "C:\\MyApp\\temp"); // add an environment variable

-env.insert("PATH", env.value("Path") + ";C:\\Bin");
+data.insert("PATH", env.value("Path") + ";C:\\Bin");

 process.start("myapp");

-On Windows the environment variable names are case-insensitive.
+On Windows the environment variable names are case insensitive.

 See also